VIDT Datalink Trading Down 11.9% Over Last Week (VIDT)

-VIDT Datalink (VIDT) traded down 1.9% against the US dollar during the 24 hour period ending at 0:00 AM ET on June 1st.
-During the last week, VIDT Datalink has traded down 11.9% against the US dollar.
-One VIDT Datalink token can currently be purchased for $0.0377 or 0.00000222 BTC on popular cryptocurrency exchanges.
-VIDT Datalink has a market capitalization of $29.02 million and $323,663.20 worth of VIDT Datalink was traded on exchanges in the last 24 hours.
+VIDT Datalink (VIDT) traded 1.9% lower against the dollar during the 24 hour period ending at 22:00 PM E.T. on June 7th.
+One VIDT Datalink token can now be bought for approximately $0.0377 or 0.00000222 BTC on exchanges.
+VIDT Datalink has a total market capitalization of $29.02 million and approximately $551,369.11 worth of VIDT Datalink was traded on exchanges in the last 24 hours.
+Over the last week, VIDT Datalink has traded down 11.9% against the dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.